CBD vs. HHC Hashish: What is it, how is it made and how does it work?

 There are, of course, other techniques, such as the well-known charas, a traditional production method originating in the Himalayas and India.
 There, hashish is made from fresh cannabis flowers which are rubbed between the palms of the hands for several hours.
 The resin is then scraped from the palms and pressed into a homogeneous ball.
 It is usually dark brown or black, slightly sticky and soft at room temperature.

-Hashish in these forms is considered a banned substance in the Czech Republic because of its high content of tetrahydrocannabinol (THC), a listed narcotic.
-However, this is not the case for CBD and HHC hashish, which is the focus of our work.
+Hashish in these forms is considered a banned substance in many countries because of its high content of tetrahydrocannabinol (THC), a listed narcotic.

 CBD hashish